Developer – Bedtime Digital

 The game’s visuals follow the same isometric layout as their previous game, but in terms of conceptual design, this game is even more varied, as it contains not just one theme, but a much greater range of themes with each world that must be traversed.
-In relation to it’s the atmosphere, it’s very similar to Back to Back, in that it perpetuates a visible contrast between happiness and horror (being comparable to the contrast between dreams and nightmares), but in Figment, this theme is made a lot more apparent, with scenery and character design being used to a greater extent to portray this contrast.
+In relation to its atmosphere, it’s very similar to Back to Back, in that it perpetuates a visible contrast between happiness and horror (being comparable to the contrast between dreams and nightmares), but in Figment, this theme is made a lot more apparent, with scenery and character design being used to a greater extent to portray this contrast.

 Gameplay – 8.5/10

 Another aspect where Figment is better compared to the developer’s previous game is in the gameplay; it’s far more varied with not only a strong emphasis on puzzle-solving in order to progress but also a greater (albeit less subtle) emphasis on combat.
 Players much fight their way through many enemies throughout the game in a style very similar to that of games in the Baldur’s Gate or Diablo series’.
 Although Figment’s puzzle element is not as innovative as that of Back to Bed, it still makes for something particularly entertaining.
 The combat in the game also offers an unprecedented amount of challenge that I had never come to expect to go into it.

 Controls – 10/10